-Ben Donnell, a native of Levelland, Texas, recently graduated with a Masters of Music in Performance degree from Stephen F. Austin State University where he served as the graduate teaching assistant for the saxophone studio.
+Ben Donnell, a native of Levelland, Texas, holds a Masters of Music in Performance degree from Stephen F. Austin State University where he served as the graduate teaching assistant for the saxophone studio.
 Ben also holds a degree in Music Performance (BM) with a jazz studies certificate from Texas Tech University.

-In his free time, Ben enjoys hanging out with friends, keeping up with the latest news in sports, working on computer programming, and spending time with his family.
+In his free time, Ben enjoys spending time with his wife, hanging out with friends, keeping up with the latest news in sports, playing video games, and spending time with his family.